aitorsanz/lab1-git-race/description.md

 - a free Heroku account
 - Heroku the CLI
 If you are using gradlew, then you must also add your `<gradle/wrapper/gradle-wrapper.jar>` and `<gradle/wrapper/gradle-wrapper.properties>` to your Git repository.
+Visit this [link](https://upload.wikimedia.org/wikipedia/commons/6/63/ArchitectureHeroku.png) to see a diagrammatic view of the working of Heroku Platform.

 #Deploying the project to Heroku